salbalkus/CausalTables.jl/docs/src/man/formatting.md

 nothing # hide
 ```

 Based on these summaries, it is possible to extract two matrices from the `CausalTable` object: the `adjacency_matrix` and the `dependency_matrix`.
 The `adjacency_matrix` denotes which units are *causally dependent* upon one another: an entry of 1 in cell (i,j) indicates that some variable in unit i exhibits a causal relationship to some variable in unit j.
 The `dependency_matrix` stores which units are *statistically dependent* upon one another: an entry of 1 in cell (i,j) indicates that the data of unit i is correlated with the data in unit j.
-Two units are correlated if they either are causally dependent (neighbors in the adjacency matrix) or share a common cause (share a neighbor in the adjacency matrix).
+Two units are correlated if they either are causally dependent (neighbors in the adjacency matrix) or share a common neighbor in the adjacency matrix.

 ```@example karateclub
 CausalTables.adjacency_matrix(ctbl) # get adjacency matrix